 The student must also compile a list of scientific, peer-reviewed journals to which he or she intends to submit one or more articles and define the themes of the article(s) that will be submitted.
 This list is submitted to jury members for acceptance and must reflect the distinctiveness of ÉTS in regards to the applied nature of research conducted here.
 At least one of the journals must be recognized as being read and appreciated by members of the socio-economic environment from which the problem originated.

-The oral exam can take place at any time during the semester in which the student is registered for the activity.
+The oral exam can take place at any time during the session in which the student is registered for the activity.
 However, it is the research supervisor’s responsibility to determine the date for the oral exam with the student and jury members.
 He or she must then inform the Graduate Studies Office of the date.

 3. Distribution of the dissertation proposal

 The student is responsible for sending his or her dissertation proposal to the research supervisor, jury members and the Graduate Studies Office by email no later than 20 working days before this exam.
 The research supervisor makes sure that all jury members have received the document.
 This gives the jury members sufficient time to examine the student’s dissertation proposal.

 4. Presenting the dissertation proposal in front of the jury

 The student presents his or her dissertation proposal orally on a date that is set by the student and the research supervisor.
 The jury then questions the student about his or her dissertation proposal.
 If the jury deems it appropriate, they may ask questions that were already asked during the controlled exam.